Academics

 Unique Features

-- Northeastern has an on-campus community speech clinic.
+- Northeastern has an on-campus community speech-language clinic.

-- Students complete four semesters of clinical experience both on and off campus.
+- Students complete four semesters of practicum in both on- and off-campus settings.

-- Following graduation, students are eligible for state educator licensure.
+- Following graduation, students are eligible for state certification and national licensure.

 Accreditation